DefectDojo/django-DefectDojo/readme-docs/KUBERNETES.md

 In example above, we want that media content is preserved  to `pvc` named `persistentVolumeClaim`.

-NOTE: PersistrentVolume needs to be created before helm installation is triggered.
+NOTE: PersistrentVolume needs to be prepared in front before helm installation/update is triggered.

 ### Installation